jbateman3/ArduinoIR/README.md

 IR bootloader for an arduino atmega328p.
 Allows wireless and wired uploading of sketches to the arduino.

-##Warning## For wired (serial) programming digital pins 1 (TX) and 3 (RX) are used.
-This is due to the IR reviver using pin 0.
+Digital pin 11 (PORT B3) is used for the IR Receiver

-Sketches upload reliably at 4800 baud (IR Programming), however higher baud rates are available.
+Sketches upload reliably at 4800 baud (IR Programming).
 Always keep the transmitter and receiver in close range and line of site.

 Sketches upload at 57600 baud for serial programming using the arduino optiboot blootloader